kimothokamau/linter-ruby-casptone/README.md

 # Ruby Casptone Project - Build a CSS Linter

-This project was done as the final/casptone prject of the Microverse's Ruby curriculum.
+This project was done as the final/casptone project of the Microverse Ruby curriculum.
 The goal of the project is to build CSS linter.

 It tests the understanding of ruby;OOP, Classes, inheritance, encapsulation, testing and project structure organization